 The marches are a way to bring awareness to the public of the suffering and exploitation of animals every day.
 They are a chance to educate the public about what really goes on behind the walls of the animal industries, and the possibility of adopting a lifestyle kinder to animals, the environment, and to ourselves.

-They also act as a way to bring the animal rights community together in solidarity.
+They also act as a way to bring the animal rights community together in international solidarity.
+The global website for the March is stopabattoirs.org.

 Please join the ever-growing animal rights movement and attend a march near you: